KatharineArnold/unit-4-game/README.md

 When the game is restarted, the player will be shown a new random number, all the crystals will now have 4 different hidden values, and the player's total score is reset to 0.

-#Technologies Used
+# Technologies Used
--Jquery for Dom Manipulation
+- Jquery for Dom Manipulation
--HTML
+- HTML
--CSS
+- CSS
--Javascript
+- Javascript

 Game design note:
 The random number shown at the start of the game should be between 19 - 120